

 Research support Research grants and tenders Research tenders

 A tender is a formal offer to perform work in return for payment.
 Payment can be in the form of a fixed price or via a schedule of rates.
-Work may include the supply of goods and services or both.
-Research can form part of a tender.
+Work may include the supply of goods, services, or both, and can often contain a research component.

-Tenders require a period of intensive work in a very short time and so by letting the Grants and Tenders team know of your interest the team can support your application and provide timely advice.
+Tenders require a period of intensive work in a very short time and by letting the Research Grants and Tenders team (IGII@Flinders.edu.au) in Research Development and Support (RDS) know of your interest, the team can support your application and provide timely advice.

-Most tenders come with a proposed contract.
-This means that contract review and approval needs to occur prior to tender submission.
-When you have decided to respond to a tender, the Grants and Tenders team will send the draft contract and all relevant response documents to the Research Contracts team via ServiceOne.
+Most tenders come with a proposed contract that must be reviewed and approved by the University prior to tender submission.
+When you have decided to respond to a tender, the Research Grants and Tenders team will send the draft contract and all relevant response documents to the Research Contracts team via ServiceOne.
 The Research Contracts team ideally needs a minimum of 5 working days to review the contract.
 The review can be in progress while you are working on your tender documents.

 • discuss any parts you are not sure or need advice about